Masking meets Supervision: A Strong Learning Alliance: Experiments

 \subsection{Extending to drop regularizations}

-In Section~\ref{subsec:drop_regularizations}, we propose MaskSub variants expanded to drop-related regularizations~\cite{srivastava2014dropout,huang2016stodepth}.
+In Section~\ref{subsec:drop_regularizations}, we expand MaskSub with drop regularizations~\cite{srivastava2014dropout,huang2016stodepth}.
 We validate the performance of MaskSub variants on a 400 epochs training with Deit-III.
 We use masking~\cite{he2022masked} (50\%), dropout~\cite{srivastava2014dropout} (0.2), and drop-path~\cite{huang2016stodepth} (baseline + 0.1) for MaskSub, DropSub, and PathSub, respectively.
 Table~\ref{table:deit-iii_drop} shows the results.
 Variants of MaskSub outperform the baseline.
 Among the three, MaskSub shows the best performance.
 Also, MaskSub has the lowest computation costs due to MAE~\cite{he2022masked}-style computation reduction.
 Thus, we conclude that MaskSub (50\%) is the best in practice compared to variants with drop regularizations.
-Additional results are reported in Table~\ref{table:analysis}.
+Note that Table A.5 in Appendix includes more results.